-Describe the results your project will achieve and how it will achieve them.

-Identify up to three objectives for the entire project period.
+- Describe the results your project will achieve and how it will achieve them. - Identify up to three objectives for the entire project period.

 Well-written objectives help set program priorities and targets for progress and accountability.
 We recommend that you avoid verbs that may have vague meanings to describe the intended outcomes, like "understand" or "know," because it may prove difficult to measure them.

-Instead, write objectives that document action, such as the following: "By the end of 36 months, 250 tribal households will be enrolled in the community recycling program in order to improve the environmental health of community members living on tribal lands."
+Instead, write objectives that document action, such as: "By the end of 2027, there will be a 30% reduction in imported produce as a result of the crops yielded by the garden."